| | |

 You only need about 3-4 orange peels to make the cleaner.
 So once you have collected enough in your jar, all you need to do is fill it with distilled white vinegar to the top of your container.
 I had about 5 or 6 peels, so my cleaner was a bit stronger.

 The main compound that we’re trying to extract here is called Limonene.
 Limonene is found in a lot of citrus cleaners like Pledge and is great for disinfecting.
 We need to let the vinegar work its magic, which should take about two weeks in a cool dark place.
+The longer you let it sit, the stronger it will be.

 The Results